fbarth/ai-course/README.md

 3. Solving Problems by Searching;
 4. Informed Search Methods;
 5. Game Playing;
 6. Reinforcement Learning (Here, I present the concept of Learning from Observations, Supervised Learning and Unsupervised Learning.
 However, I have a specific course to discuss those topics.
-You can access this material [here](https://github.com/fbarth/ml-espm)).
+You can access this material [here](https://github.com/fbarth/ml-course)).

-If you prefer, you can check the description of this course in this [video](https://www.youtube.com/watch?v=LsD24XDhIHg).

 ## How this project is structured